washingtonpost/ArcAds/README.md

 </script>
 ```

-Additionally you can install the package with npm.
+Additionally, you can install the package with npm.
 This is mostly useful for when you're integrating ArcAds into a single page application or a JavaScript heavy project.
 Most implementations should just include the script in the page header.

 ```
 npm install arcads